thiago-freitas-tavares/django-crm/README.md

 91. website/templates/register.html: create a form with HTTP `POST` method inside the block content, pointing to the same view (empty `action`).
 92. website/templates/register.html: render the form as paragraph (`form.as_p`) after csrf_token and include a Submit button.
 93. https://getbootstrap.com: Docs -> Components (Alerts) -> Copy to clipboard (Dismissing)
-94. website/templates/register.html: Paste code inside the `if form.errors` block and change the bootstrap standard message, including the specific errors with a `for field`/`if field.errors` block.
+94. website/templates/register.html: Paste code inside the `if form.errors` block and change bootstrap's sample message, including the specific errors with a `for field`/`if field.errors` block.

 ## Database Model